Samiya LXD

 Over the eight month evaluation, pilot participant feedback were evaluated into a clear view of what was working, what was not, and what it would take to make a platform like this viable.

-Mixed Engagement
+Engagement signals

 Participation and repeat use varied across the pilot group, which reinforced that the experience needed to feel immediately useful to compete with day to day priorities.

-Platform fit
+Workflow fit

 Allego leaned more video based, which limited flexibility for structured practice and reinforcement.
 Seismic functioned more like an LMS and supported AI role play, but the record and submit workflow and AI scored rubric were not intuitive for many participants.